cyrilletuzi/angular-async-local-storage/README.md

 # Async local storage for Angular

-Efficient local storage module for Angular:
+Efficient local storage module for Angular apps and Progressive Wep apps (PWA):
 - **simplicity**: based on native `localStorage` API and automatic JSON stringify/parse,
 - **perfomance**: internally stored via the asynchronous `IndexedDB` API,
 - **Angular-like**: wrapped in RxJS `Observables`,
 - **security**: validate data with a JSON Schema,
 - **extensibility**: add your own storage.

+You could also be interested by [@ngx-pwa/offline](https://github.com/cyrilletuzi/ngx-pwa-offline).

 ## Angular onsite training

 The author of this library organizes Angular courses (based in Paris, France, but open to travel).
-You can find [details here](https://formationjavascript.com/formation-angular/) (in French).
+You can find [my bio here](https://www.cyrilletuzi.com/en/web/) (in English) and [course details here](https://formationjavascript.com/formation-angular/) (in French).

 ## Why this module?